ingzkp/kotlinx-serialization-bfl/README.md

     override fun toOriginal() = VariantB(myLong!!)
 }
 ```
-Importantly, the type definitions within actual implementations (e.g., `VariantBSucceedingSurrogate`) **MUST NOT** override
+Importantly, the type definitions of the properties within actual implementations (e.g., `VariantBSucceedingSurrogate`)
-those of the base surrogate (`PolyBaseSurrogate`), default values may be overridden.
+**MUST NOT** override those of the base surrogate (`PolyBaseSurrogate`), this both applies to the type signature *and* nullability;
+default values may be overridden.
+Type definitions (including nullability specification) affect the size of the serialized
+variant, e.g., removal of a `?` from `Int?` for `VariantASucceedingSurrogate` in the example above will result in
+a smaller size serialization (by 1 byte) than for `VariantBSucceedingSurrogate`.

 Finally, implementation of serializers is derived via a minor configuration.
 ```kotlin